MrSmoothieHuman1/MOARJokers/README.md

 * Double Rainbow: If a hand contains all 4 suits, have a 1/2 chance to create a random Spectral card.
 * Hitchhiker: gives every card played a permanent 0.5+ mult when scored.
 * Cracking Jokes: Gains 5+ chips and 2.5+ mult after every hand, when mult or chips reach 20, gain it in the next hand played.
 (Starts at 0)
+* Prime Number Paul: Cards played that are in the Prime Number sit give 4+ mult and 11+ chips.
+(2, 3, 5, 7, A)
+* Semi-Prime Saul: Cards played that are in the Semi-Prime set give 5+ mult and 25+ chips.
+(4, 6, 9, 10)

 (Queer Flags set)
 * Gay Flag: Gains 6+ chips everytime a Pair is played.
 (Starts at 0 chips)